spantaleev/sijax-python/docs/usage.rst

 There are certain events that you may be interested in.
 Sijax can invoke a handler function for each event that you've "subscribed" to.

-The following events are available as seen in the :class:`sijax.Sijax.Sijax` class:
+The following events are available as seen in the :class:`sijax.Sijax` class:

-.. autoattribute:: sijax.Sijax.Sijax.EVENT_BEFORE_PROCESSING
+.. autoattribute:: sijax.Sijax.EVENT_BEFORE_PROCESSING
    :noindex:
-.. autoattribute:: sijax.Sijax.Sijax.EVENT_AFTER_PROCESSING
+.. autoattribute:: sijax.Sijax.EVENT_AFTER_PROCESSING
    :noindex:
-.. autoattribute:: sijax.Sijax.Sijax.EVENT_INVALID_REQUEST
+.. autoattribute:: sijax.Sijax.EVENT_INVALID_REQUEST
    :noindex:
-.. autoattribute:: sijax.Sijax.Sijax.EVENT_INVALID_CALL
+.. autoattribute:: sijax.Sijax.EVENT_INVALID_CALL
    :noindex:

-Events are registered using :meth:`sijax.Sijax.Sijax.register_event`:
+Events are registered using :meth:`sijax.Sijax.register_event`:

-.. automethod:: sijax.Sijax.Sijax.register_event
+.. automethod:: sijax.Sijax.register_event
    :noindex:

 Here are some examples::